ericbiewener/vscode-vandelay/README.md

 ### `maxImportLineLength: number`
 Defaults to 100.
 Used to determine when to wrap import statements onto multiple lines.

-### `processImportPath(importPath: string, absImportPath: string, activeFilepath: string, projectRoot: string): ?string`
+### `processImportPath(importPath: string, absImportPath: string, activeFilepath: string, projectRoot: string, importName: string): ?string`
 When inserting a new import, this setting allows you to modify the import path that gets written to the file.
 Useful if you have your build tool configured in a way that allows it to process non-relative paths (for example, all your imports are written relative to the project root).
 Returning a